DFE-Digital/architecture/common-components/index.md

 __Documentation__

-We are currently in the process of finalising the documentation for Find and Use API, so please contact our [support mailbox](mailto:dfe-api.support@education.gov.uk) if you need further information.
+We are currently in the process of finalising the documentation for Find and Use an API, so please contact our [support mailbox](mailto:dfe-api.support@education.gov.uk) if you need further information.

 __Support and further guidance__